 - Give her an autographed book.
 Does your mother love to read?
 Find out who her favorite living author is and find a way to get a signed copy of that author’s latest published book.

-- Bring her a bouquet of flowers.
+- Bring her a bouquet.
 Choose her favorite blooms in colors she loves, that are beautifully arranged in a vase she can keep forever.

 - Give her a live flower, plant, or tree.
 If your mother is an outdoorsy gardening type, she’ll cherish a new rose bush, shrub, or tree that will grow and remind her of her thoughtful children.

 - Design an herb garden.
 If she enjoys cooking, you can make her either an outdoor or indoor herb garden, depending on where she lives.
-Make sure you label each one, and if she’s never had fresh herbs, include instructions on how to care for them.
+Make sure you label each one.
+And if she’s never had fresh herbs in her garden, include instructions on how to care for them.

 - Give her a cruise or weekend getaway.
 If you have the financial means, maybe your mother would enjoy getting away for a few days.
 It would be nice if you and the rest of the family could go with her, but even if you can’t, she’ll appreciate your thoughtfulness.
 Make sure you cover all expenses and gratuities so she won’t have any unexpected expenses.